Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 Remote Online Notarization (RON) in Texas

-Texas was a pioneer in remote online notarization, becoming one of the first states to authorize RON in 2017.
-The state has a well-established framework under Texas Government Code Chapter 406, Subchapter C.
+Texas was a pioneer in remote online notarization, becoming one of the first states to authorize RON in 2017 (HB 1217, 85th Legislature).
+The framework went into effect in 2018 under Texas Government Code Chapter 406, Subchapter C.

 - Fully authorized: Texas has had comprehensive RON legislation since 2017